 - Saved a client from having to pay a significant amount in legal fees by successfully defending an application for costs in a restraining order matter.
 The court agreed with our submission that the application for the restraining order was not “frivolous or vexatious” and rejected the other party’s application for costs.
 Our client was not ordered to pay any of the other side’s legal costs, despite withdrawing the FVRO.

 - Represented a client charged with his third breach of a restraining order (which activates mandatory imprisonment provisions), and was able to successfully negotiate with the prosecution for the discontinuance of one of the charges, thereby avoiding the mandatory imprisonment provisions.
 Our client instead received a fine, and – after a persuasive plea in mitigation – had his conviction declared as spent for the second time, and for the same type of offence.

-Our team of criminal lawyers offer quality legal advice.
+Our team offer quality legal advice.
 To find out what we can do for you specifically, please contact us.
 We have offices in Perth, Joondalup, Mandurah, Bunbury and Albany, but have experience representing and advising clients throughout regional and remote areas in WA.